GoogleCloudPlatform/cloud-hackathons/hacks/modernizing-monoliths/README.md

     - Using multi-stage builds
   - Building images
   - Running containers with Docker
-  - SSH’ing into Docker containers
+  - SSH'ing into Docker containers
   - Pushing and Pulling Docker images
 - **GKE**
   - Creating a cluster